suartana/ecrm/README.md

 Move and rename the instantclient folder
 ------------------------------------------------------------
-mv instantclient_12_2 /opt/oracle/instantclient
+mv instantclient_12_1/ /opt/oracle/instantclient

 Change rights on folder
 ------------------------------------------------------------
-chown -R root:www-data /opt/oracle
+chown -R vagrant:www-data /opt/oracle

 Check if you have the required packages for installing OCI8
 ------------------------------------------------------------